ji-zai/personal-site/content/essays/seek-truth.md

 For example, most people thought that the truths about rubber and metal were two "far apart" clusters of truths until we invented tools and materials that utilized both (like car tires).

 Then, they became more similar truths.
 When someone thinks about how to use rubber to get what they want, they're now more likely to think about the truths about metals as a way to reinforce the rubber in more useful ways. (todo: there's definitely a better example, but this conveys the gist of what I'm trying to get at).

+---
+### Seeking truth is a recursive search problem.

+Eventually by seeking truth (observing, understanding, valuing, predicting), the mind finds a truth with sufficient value that could fulfill your current want.

+Earlier, we saw that when you have a truth that fulfills your want, and you know how to act on it, then you'll simply act on it and get what you want.
+But there's one more scenario that I left out: when you don't know how to act on a truth that will get you what you want.

+In this situation (and it's the most common situation we find ourselves in), we need to seek truth about how to act on this truth, in order to get what we want.

+For example, let's say you want to build a software product to solve a particular problem that your friends have.
+By seeking truth (observing, understanding, valuing, predicting), you eventually predict that a particular product will solve the problem, i.e. will satisfy your want.
+But, if you don't know how to build the product (e.g. write software), then despite having a truth with sufficient value, you cannot act on it.

+When this happens, a new want is generated: the want to learn how to act on your best truth, so that you can get what you want.

+this want is a sort of "child" want to the "parent" want of building a product to solve a problem.
+In order to fulfill the parent want, the child want must be fulfilled, and so another cycle of seeking truth starts.

+The search resembles a tree: with your first want at the root, with children wants and their children wants.

+(todo: show the image).
+### When do we stop the search in the child want?

+When does the mind stop the search in the child and come back to the parent want?
+Either when:
+1. The want is sufficiently fulfilled (i.e. it has been acted on fully and therefore satiated)
+2. Or you run out of patience.

+The want is fulfilled when your best truth satisfies it AND you know exactly how to act on it.
+There is no more room for a question on how to act on it, and therefore a new child want isn't generated.

+This can take some time and going down many, many layers of the tree.

+But more often than not, what happens is that we run out of patience exploring a branch of the tree, when we don't find a truth with sufficient value, and therefore we "come back up" to the parent want having concluded that the branch isn't going to be fruitful.

+When this satiation or impatience causes us to climb back up to the parent want, our model is updated.
+### When we're satiated or lose patience, the mind updates our model.s

+---
+### The mind also updates its value and similarity functions.

+---
+### Delusion compounds exponentially.

+---
+### Seeking truth follows the power law.

+---
+### How much of it is a skill?

+---